| +Home | Museum | Wanted | Specs | Previous | Next |

 required.
 The remainder of the real-estate on the digit boards is dedicated

-to almost what I call a breadboard area, where up to 8 flip flops and
+to what I call a breadboard area, where up to 8 flip flops and

 various gating functions can be built up.
-This breadboard area (though it is
+This breadboard area is

 where the working registers, data path, and switching circuitry resides,

 through the backplane.
-A special 15th digit board has a unique Nixie tube
+A 15th digit board has a special Nixie tube

 (NEC CD-59) that contains only a "+" and a "-", used for indicating the sign